 Prepare yourself for a moment of amazing culture in the heart of the Battle of Waterloo.
-Visit the Waterloo 1815 Memorial, which includes the Lion’s Mound, the Memorial Museum, the Panorama and the Hougoumont Farm, Napoleon’s Last Headquarters, the Wellington Museum and the Mont-Saint-Jean Farm.
+Visit the Domain of the Battle of Waterloo 1815, which includes the Lion’s Mound, the Memorial Museum, the Panorama and the Hougoumont Farm, Napoleon’s Last Headquarters, the Wellington Museum and the Mont-Saint-Jean Farm.

-With a Pass 1815, you will have the opportunity to visit these seven places at a very attractive price!
+With a Pass 1815, you will have the opportunity to visit these 6 places at a very attractive price!

 The Battle of Waterloo

 Discover the Battlefield of Waterloo and its 4 attractions.
 Begin your visit with the Memorial Museum, which offers a multi-sensory experience unique in Europe thanks to its 3D film projected on a 26-metre long panoramic screen.
 Guided by a soldier from your favourite army, you will better understand the historical confrontations.
 In one room, you can find out about the armaments of the era.
 Life-size soldiers will take you to the battles and you will then wait, like them, in the bivouac before the confrontation.
 You will even take part in the winners’ banquet.
 The Memorial Museum is the entry point for the other three sites.

 The Lion, Symbol of Victory

 Continue your visit at the Lion’s Mound which offers you a unique view of the battlefield.
 This 40-metre high mound, with no fewer than 226 steps, stands on the presumed site where the Prince of Orange was wounded before he became King of the Netherlands.
 It took three years to build this enormous cone of earth, completed in 1826.
 The lion stands at the top as a symbol of the victory of the monarchies.